-This page is intended to be a resource to assist the Windsurfing community of SW Florida to better understand and be aware of the 2021 Red Tide and Blue-Green algae blooms.
+This page is intended to be a resource to assist the Windsurfing community of SW Florida to better understand and be aware of Red Tide and Blue-Green algae blooms.
 I will update this information on a regular basis but the focus will be to provide a single resource for trusted links to Government and Science based websites.

 American Water Security Project – Non Profit